It’s time to filter the bad advice from the good. How you wear a bra depends on it. Know how to tighten bra straps to prevent slipping is essential.

 A bra clip holds on to both straps at the back.
 So you get a racerback design without having to buy one!
 Make sure the straps are kept loose enough to sit well on the clip.
 If it gets a little too tight, either the clip might snap.
 Or it might cause back, shoulder, or neck pain.

-The art of tightening bra straps couldn’t be simpler than this.
+Bra straps is 1 in 10 most common bra problems.
+However, the art of tightening bra straps couldn’t be simpler than this.
 It doesn’t take days to know how to tighten bra straps.
 Then why is it still a struggle for so many women?
 But now, this isn’t going to be a problem anymore.

 Never settle for loose bra straps!
 The bra straps are just as important as the band to support your breasts.